TracecatHQ/tracecat/README.md

 ## FAQ

-### What does it mean to be "practioner-obsessed"?
+### What does it mean to be "practitioner-obsessed"?

 Core features, user-interfaces, and day-to-day workflows are based on existing best-practices from [best-in-class security teams](https://medium.com/brexeng/elevating-security-alert-management-using-automation-828004ad596c).
 We won't throw in a Clippy chatbot just for the sake of it.